 - Fresh herbs for tasty garnish, such as mint, dill and oregano

 - Avocado Tzatziki

 Fries immediately come to mind whenever a burger is mentioned so I simply roasted some potato wedges (deets are in the recipe card).
-Some other side dish ideas are:
+Here are other side dish ideas!